2.24 Child Emotional Injury Investigations and Evaluations

 • Utilizing the emotional abuse assessment referral form and emotional injury checklist as determined by how each region will implement the assessment protocol, which are located in the appendix of the Partnership for Services: A Manual of Collaboration for Kentucky’s Social Service and Mental Health Agencies.

-• DCBS requests an emotional injury assessment through an objective QMHP, who has no prior involvement with the family, for a determination as to whether or not the individual has suffered an emotional injury as a result of the abusive behaviors.
+• DCBS makes all attempts to request an emotional injury assessment through an objective QMHP, who has no prior involvement with the family, for a determination regarding if the individual has suffered an emotional injury because of the abusive behaviors.

-• The QMHP performs an assessment that includes, but may not be limited to:
+• DCBS requests that the QMHP perform an an assessment that includes, but may not be limited to:

 • Background information/review of available records/phone consultation with the investigation SSW for information found during collateral contacts;